Low Voltage Electrical Cabinet Maintenance

 • Commercial Buildings (Offices, Malls): Every 12 to 24 Months.

-Adhering to standards such as IEC 60364 (Electrical Installations) and IEC 61439 (Low-voltage switchgear and controlgear assemblies) is non-negotiable.
-Furthermore, a detailed service report documents system health status, providing a legal audit trail for insurance purposes.
+Adhering to standards such as IEC 60364 and IEC 61439 is non-negotiable.
+A detailed service report documents system health status, providing a legal audit trail for insurance purposes.

 William